Victorian Ice Hockey Association: Summer Ice Hockey

-Awards and trophies
+Trophies and Awards

 Ice Hockey Victoria continues to present the original perpetual trophies for team and individual accomplishment for the season, the oldest award still presented today is the H.H.
 Kleiner Trophy which was first presented in 1946.
 Each level of hockey has its own playoff trophy as well as 4 individual trophies for: Season MVP, Highest Goal Scorer, Best Defenceman and Best Goaltender.
 In each case for individual awards, the original trophy is presented to the winner as well as a keeper trophy that they can take with them.

 H. H. Kleiner Memorial Trophy

 The H.H.
 Kleiner Memorial Trophy is a perpetual trophy awarded to the playoff champions of the Premier A level winter season competition for Ice Hockey Victoria.

 Since being awarded to the Western Suburbs in 1946 for its inaugural year, the trophy has always been awarded to the highest level of competition in Victoria, Australia.
 The trophy's namesake is Harry Hans Kleiner, the original proprietor of the St. Moritz Ice Palais.
 The H. H. Kleiner remains as the oldest Victorian state level competition trophy that is still contested and the original trophy is still being awarded and presented to the playoff champion of Victoria's highest level of state ice hockey to this day.